Middle East · Bilingual EN/AR · 6 markets

 enterprise multi-market / month

-Enterprise tier (USD $4,500–$9,000/month).
+Enterprise tier (USD $4,600/month).
 Full Gulf multi-market operations across UAE, Saudi, Qatar, Kuwait plus additional markets where relevant.
 Includes digital PR across Khaleej Times, Gulf News, The National, Arab News, AGBI, Wamda, and Arabic-language Gulf publications.

-AI agent builds (USD $5,700+).
+AI agent builds (USD $5,200+).
 Bilingual WhatsApp agents for Gulf SMBs, web support agents, healthcare appointment booking, real estate lead qualification.
 Arabic language support native to the build.

-Web builds (USD $6,000–$18,000).
+Web builds (USD $1,900–$5,100+).
 Bilingual EN/AR sites on Next.js, WordPress, or Shopify.
 SEO foundations from day one.
 Core Web Vitals green before launch, proper Arabic hreflang, RTL rendering, bilingual schema.

-Chapter 13 · The honest view
+Chapter 13 · Practical considerations

-Uncomfortable truths about Gulf SEO
+Things to know about Gulf SEO

 Machine-translated Arabic does not work for commercial SEO.
 Every 6–12 months a new AI translation tool emerges and someone asks whether Arabic machine translation is finally good enough for commercial content.
 It is not.
 Gulf searchers recognise translated content, bounce, and Google's engagement signals reflect the bounce.
 Invest in native Arabic writers from the target Gulf market or limit scope to English-only content, there is no middle path.